Tre Fontane Abbey: History of the abbey

 Cardinal Branda da Castiglione became the first commendatory abbot in 1419.
 Subsequently, this office was often filled by a cardinal.
 The cardinals and future popes Clement VII and Clement VIII held this position.
 In 1519 Pope Leo X authorized the religious to elect their own regular superior, a claustral prior independent of the commendatory abbot, who from this time forward was always to be a cardinal.

 From 1625, when the abbey was affiliated to the Cistercian Congregation of St. Bernard in Tuscany, until its suppression at the Napoleonic invasion in 1812, the local superior was a regular abbot, but without prejudice to the commendatory abbot.
-The best known of this series of regular abbots was the second, Dom Ferdinand Ughelli, who was one of the foremost literary men of his age, the author of Italia Sacra and numerous other works.
+The best known of this series of regular abbots was the second, Ferdinand Ughelli, who was one of the foremost literary men of his age, the author of Italia Sacra and numerous other works.

 From 1812 the sanctuaries were deserted, until Leo XII removed them from the nominal care of the Cistercians in 1826, and transferred them to the Friars Minor of the Strict Observance.
 The purpose of the pontiff was not accomplished: the surroundings were so malarial that no community could live there.
 In 1867 Pius IX appointed as commendatory abbot of Tre Fontane his cousin Cardinal Giuseppe Milesi Pironi Ferretti, who worked to improve the physical surroundings.
 To ensure the sanctuaries were cared for, he committed the monastery to the Cistercians.
 A community was sent there in 1868 from La Grande Trappe to institute the regular life and to try to improve the healthiness of the lands.
 From long neglect they had been called the tomba (graveyard) of the Roman Campagna.

 When the Papal States were incorporated at the unification of Italy in 1870, the friars remained at Tre Fontane.
 They first rented and then purchased the secularized properties from the government in 1886, including an additional tract of 1234 acre.
 They inaugurated modern drainage methods to eliminate conditions that allowed the prevalence of chronic malaria, which had adversely affected local health.
 They also planted numerous eucalyptus and other trees, an experiment insisted upon by the government in the contract of sale.
 The trial proved a success, so that the vicinity became nearly as healthful as Rome.

 In May 2015, Tre Fontane became the eleventh Trappist monastery to produce and sell Trappist beer.

 Our Lady of Revelation

 Across the road from the abbey is the Grotto of the Three Fountains in Rome.
 It is said that this is where St. Paul was beheaded and his head bounced three times on the ground.

-In 1947, it became a shrine to the Virgin Mary who appeared to Bruno Cornacchiola and his three children.
-Bruno changed his ways and rejoined the Catholic Church spending the rest of his life as a Catholic.
+In 1947, it became a shrine to the Virgin Mary who appeared to Bruno Cornacchiola (back then, an Italian Neoprotestant Anarchist, who planned on assassinating the Roman Pontiff) and his three children.
+Bruno changed his ways and rejoined the Catholic Church, spending the rest of his life as a Catholic.
 From that moment forward, the dirt in the grotto is said to have miraculous powers.